eseku/wine-classification/README.md

 - Logistic Regression Classifier
 - KNeighbors Classifier with K=5

-### These five models were trained with the train set portion of the dataset.
+### These 7 models were trained with the train set portion of the dataset.

 Running main.py would print the accuracy score function.
 This is also known as accuracy training.